Skip to content

 ) -> list[BaseEvent]: ...

 It takes the WAL up to the current envelope and returns a list of BaseEvents that the framework feeds into the LLM turn as pre-populated stream history.
-Adapters declare a default; tenants can override per-session.
+Adapters declare a default; tenants can override per-channel.

 Built-in Views#

-View Behaviour
+View Behaviour Default for

-Both honour audience: an envelope addressed only to [bob] doesn't appear in carol's projection.
+All four views honour audience: an envelope addressed only to [bob] doesn't appear in carol's projection.

 1